Skip to main content

 At Paris Brain Institute

-An energy deficit has been identified in Huntington's disease.
-Dr. Fanny Mochel and Professor Alexandra Durr have shown the effects of a synthetic oil on brain metabolism in the disease.
-Initial results are very encouraging and a larger scale study is still under way.
+An energy deficit has been identified in Huntington’s disease.
+Dr Fanny Mochel and Professor Alexandra Durr have found that a synthetic oil influences brain metabolism in the disease.
+The initial results of this research are very encouraging, and a larger scale study is underway.

-Alexandra Durr’s team is conducting a Phase I/II therapeutic trial to correct a defect in a key enzyme in cholesterol metabolism through a viral vector approach introduced into patients’ brains.
+Alexandra Durr’s team is conducting a phase I/II therapeutic trial aimed at correcting a defect in a key enzyme in cholesterol metabolism through a viral vector delivered into patients’ brains.

 Our news on the subject